 ReproducibiliTea Journal Club

-The ReproducibiliTea Journal Club at the University of Geneva takes place every first Friday of the month at 3pm in person (3rd of March, 21st of April, and 5th of May)
+The ReproducibiliTea Journal Club at the University of Geneva takes place in person on Friday, three times per semester, at 4pm (15th of March, 19th of April, and 24th of May)

 The ReproducibiliTea Journal Club concept is a grassroots journal club initiative that helps researchers create local Open Science journal clubs at their universities to discuss diverse issues, papers, and ideas about improving science, reproducibility, and the Open Science movement.
 Starting in early 2018 at the University of Oxford, ReproducibiliTea has now spread to 140 institutions in 27 different countries.
 They are entirely volunteer-run and provide a unique and supportive community for our members, who are predominantly Early Career Researchers.
-In January 2021, Beatrice Valentini and Caro Hautekiet started a ReproducibiliTea Journal club at the University of Geneva together with Campus Biotech as part of our local node of the SwissRN.
-In the Spring semester of 2023, Stéphanie Jeanneret replaced Beatrice Valentini as the co-organizer of the ReproducibiliTea Journal Club.
+In January 2021, Beatrice Valentini and Caro Hautekiet started a ReproducibiliTea Journal club at the University of Geneva as part of our local node of the SwissRN.

-If you have any questions, feel free to write us an e-mail: or .
+If you have any questions, feel free to write us an e-mail: Johanna.Hein(at)unige.ch or Abigail.Licata(at)unige.ch.

 Past semesters